RachWalm/spelling-game/README.md

 Having non-letter characters display took some time, and may now have excess functions, but each function only dealt with some of the keys as I built them up.
 I don't feel that at this point there is value to experimenting with how do decrease the number of functions for efficiency as it works and time is limited (could be improved in the future).

-changing word at wrong point, reading from data rather than current word
+# changing word at wrong point, reading from data rather than current word

 # letters input if don't delete although it listens for the letter keeps the letter recorded in the box that was first typed - solved letter2input

-https://www.geeksforgeeks.org/how-to-clone-an-array-in-javascript/ - skipped back into word array
+ # https://www.geeksforgeeks.org/how-to-clone-an-array-in-javascript/ - skipped back into word array

-shallow copy vs deep copy  - tried concat push '=' etc but didn't get the copy that I wanted. putting things in indexed places or taking from indexed places.
+# shallow copy vs deep copy  - tried concat push '=' etc but didn't get the copy that I wanted. putting things in indexed places or taking from indexed places.
 //let addOld = JSON.parse(JSON.stringify(wordData.splice((pick), 1)));
 https://www.youtube.com/watch?v=E3dboLSBeJc
 https://www.youtube.com/shorts/XK0V0E3bA-M

 ### Unsolved Bugs

 As this game is based on keyboard events, it may not work properly without a physical keyboard.
 Onscreen keyboards might cause problems.
 Sometimes people using onscreen keyboards didn't get it registered on the first push.
 This game was designed to be used on a keyboard, so this is not in the scope of the project.
+As this was only discovered during the testing by external testers on their own devices the time to complete a rectification of this was not available.

 All other detected bugs were solved.